Featured Photo: Barbara Konecny, Head of Case Management at Pixsy, via Flickr || CC BY-NC-SA 2.0

 that sounds promising, let’s read on;

-Pixoto get a perpetual right to license your photo.
+Pixoto gets a perpetual right to license your photo.
 They do ask you when submitting if you want to submit the photo to their stock marketplace but this is ticked by default.

-They’re not alone – many others contests have similar rules.
-Of course you would expect them to gain a licence to display your photo on the contest website but this often extends to licensing to third parties as well.
+They’re not alone – many other contests have similar rules.
+Of course, you would expect them to gain a license to display your photo on the contest website but this often extends to licensing to third parties as well.
 And when they do so you might not even find out who has licensed your photo.
 From Pixoto’s other terms and conditions for market contributors:

 SUBSCRIBERS MAY MAKE BROAD USE OF SUCH DOWNLOADED CONTENT FOR ONE FLAT FEE AND ARE UNDER NO OBLIGATION TO INFORM PIXOTO OR YOU OF THE USES MADE OF ANY SUBMITTED CONTENT